Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: The Ophiuchus Architecture

-\textbf{Chemical Losses}.
-We incorporate $L_2$-norm losses for comparing bonds, angles and dihedrals between prediction and ground truth.
-For nonbonded atoms, a clash loss is evaluated using standard Van der Waals atomic radii.
+\textbf{Chemistry Losses}.
+We incorporate $L_2$ norm-based losses for comparing bonds, angles and dihedrals between prediction and ground truth.
+For non-bonded atoms, a clash loss is evaluated using standard Van der Waals atomic radii (Appendix \ref{appendix:loss_chemistry})

-An additional stage is employed for processing permutation symmetry breaks.
-Please refer to Appendix \ref{appendix:loss} for further details.
+Please refer to Appendix \ref{appendix:loss} for further details on the loss.